vipincherian/catbell/doc/developer_handbook.md

 ### Install additional Lazarus packages

-Install bgrabitmappack4nogui.lpk and uniqueinstance_package.lpk following the steps below.
+Install bgrabitmappack.lpk and uniqueinstance_package.lpk following the steps below.

 Download the packages from the sources mentioned above, and unzip.
 Steps:-
 * Package > Open Package File (.lpk)
-* Select bgrabitmappack4nogui.lpk or uniqueinstance_package.lpk
+* Select bgrabitmappack.lpk or uniqueinstance_package.lpk
 * A dialog box opens,
   * Browse to the location
     1. bgrabitmappack.lpk under the directory bgrabitmap